 - 18.1 This provision relates to disputes between NHS Grampian and the Council in respect of the IJB or their duties under the Act.
-This provision does not apply to internal disputes within the IJB itself. - 18.2 The IJB will develop a process with other IJBs for disputes relating to hosted services and non-delivery of outcomes. - 18.3 Where either of the Parties fails to agree with the other on any issue related to this Scheme and/or the delivery of integrated health and social care services, then they will follow the process as set out below:

-(a) The Chief Executives of NHS Grampian and the Council and the Chief Officer of the IJB will meet to resolve the issue;

-- (b) If unresolved, NHS Grampian and the Council and the IJB will each prepare a written note of their position on the issue and exchange it with the others within 21 calendar days of the meeting in (a). - (c) Within 14 calendar days of the exchange of written notes in (b) the Chief Executives and Chief Officer must meet to discuss the written positions. - (d) In the event that the issue remains unresolved, the Chief Executives and the Chief Officer will proceed to mediation with a view to resolving the issue.
+This provision does not apply to internal disputes within the IJB itself. - 18.2 Where either of the Parties fails to agree with the other on any issue related to this Scheme and/or the delivery of integrated health and social care services, then they will follow the process as set out below: - (a) The Chief Executives of NHS Grampian and the Council and the Chief Officer of the IJB will meet to resolve the issue; - (b) If unresolved, NHS Grampian and the Council and the IJB will each prepare a written note of their position on the issue and exchange it with the others within 21 calendar days of the meeting in (a). - (c) Within 14 calendar days of the exchange of written notes in (b) the Chief Executives and Chief Officer must meet to discuss the written positions. - (d) In the event that the issue remains unresolved, the Chief Executives and the Chief Officer will proceed to mediation with a view to resolving the issue.
 The Chief Officer will appoint a professional independent mediator.
 The cost of mediation, if any, will be split equally between the Parties.
-The mediation process will commence within 28 calendar days of the meeting in (c). - (e) Where the issue remains unresolved after following the processes outlined in (a)- - (d) above and if mediation does not allow an agreement to be reached within 6 months from its commencement, or any other such time as the parties may agree, either party may notify Scottish Ministers that agreement cannot be reached. - (f) Where the Scottish Ministers make a determination on the dispute, that determination shall be final and the Parties and the IJB shall be bound by the determination.
+The mediation process will commence within 28 calendar days of the meeting in (c). - (e) Where the issue remains unresolved after following the processes outlined in (a)-(d) above and if mediation does not allow an agreement to be reached within 6 months from its commencement, or any other such time as the parties may agree, either party may notify Scottish Ministers that agreement cannot be reached.

+(f) Where the Scottish Ministers make a determination on the dispute, that determination shall be final and the Parties and the IJB shall be bound by the determination.